3drobotics/imx6-uboot/README.md

 imx6
 ====

-Packages, kernel, u-boot, rootfs for the i.MX6 boards
+u-boot for the 3DR i.mx6 boards